ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

-From summarizing to Eason:
+## Summary:

+Imagine if I was telling the story of the company instead

+### Mentality

+### The buisness

 Apollo is this fascinating blend of E-commerce, InsurTech, and Saas.

 Its at its core, Amazon for poor farmers who need fertilizers, seeds, and equipment.
-They have a central website to order the products that they offer and then taking the code they can go to their nearby agridealer, who is almost always within a 5km radius of them. man
+They have a central website to order the products that they offer and then taking the code they can go to their nearby agridealer, who is almost always within a 5km radius of them, to pick up their products.

-network of agents who are contract workers like Uber drivers / sales person.
+The other branch of the buisness is their network of agents who are contract workers like Uber drivers / sales person.
+It's a byproduct of the lack of accesss to technology.

+What I found most fascinating and refreshing was their buisness model.
+The question to ask is how do they earn money in the first place?
+The farmers they're working with must be willing to pay for it.
+It's impossible for Apollo to force the farmer to pay if they're still sometimes starving, so Apollo makes money if and only if the farmer is making money.
+The incentive strucutre is setup to foster cooperation instead of exploitation.

+The end goal is to uplift farmers from subsistence farming to farming as a buisness.
+Most farmers eat most of what they plant themselves and have little left to sell and make money.
+In addition most plant Maize as its more resistent and safe because its what they eat anyways (ugali).
+Whereas planting tomatoes is big risk big reward because if you aren't able to sell your tomatoes you have nothing to fall back on.

 Lots of XY plots.